Ruhil-DS/Flask-with-DB/README.md

 More details on how the project has been built in a systematic way are in the pdf file - Week5_LabAssignment.pdf

-All the app related files are collectively present in the zip - 21f2001180.zip
+All the app related files are collectively present in the zip - 21f2001180_with db file.zip